Rairden/sc2-replay-go/readme.md

 ![overlay](resources/SC2-overlay.png)

-Keep track of your basic game stats.
+Keep track of your basic game stats in Starcraft 2.
 Your win/loss record, win percentage, MMR gain/loss, and total win/loss for each gaming session.

 This tool creates 6 text files in your current working directory:
 * xvp.txt